akrzos/kubeSize/README.md

 3     3     0       0     330      330         13    13       317   12.0        12.0        1.1      0.3    10.9  5.8          5.8         0.3      0.5    5.5
 ```

-### Node-Role Capacity
+### Node-Role

 Capacity data aggregated and grouped by node-role can be displayed with the `node-role` sub-command.
-This is helpful to see the available space to deploy an application on your kubernetes cluster by looking at the worker or compute node's available metrics (pods, cpu, memory).
+This is helpful to see the available space to deploy an application on your kubernetes cluster by looking at the worker/compute node-role available metrics (pods, cpu, memory).

 ```console
 $ kubectl capacity node-role